GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 While some of those missions were adding additional Soldier support, more recently, 3BN have been involved in their Opposing Force training called OPFORs. **These OPFORs allow the GAARNG to utilize us as “enemies” to help better train their soldiers for real world missions.**

 Other Mission Essential Task List (METL) and Soldier skills training includes:
-•	CPR & First Aid
+•	CPR and First Aid
 •	Land navigation
 •	Radio communication
-•	Search & Rescue (SAR)
+•	Search and Rescue (SAR)

 The 3rd Batalion also conducts additional training related to disaster relief, in preparation for hurricanes, tornados, or other weather-related events.
 This training includes:
 •	Area security
-•	Chain saw operations
+•	Chainsaw operations
 •	Debris clearing
 •	Evacuee shelter assistance
-•	Points of distribution (POD) operations of essential food supplies & water to citizens in need
+•	Points of distribution operations
 •	Search and rescue
 •	Traffic control